lilewok/lilewok.github.io/_pages/about.md

 ======

 Hello and welcome to my page.
 My name is Crystal Jones-Howe and I am a 2nd year part-time PhD student at the University at Albany, State University of New York.
 My primary specializtion is a self-designed study in Technology in Education, with a secondary specializtion on Information in Organizational Environments.<br/>
-My passion for technology started at a young age as i was known for taking things apart and wanting to create.
-However, the true possibility of technologies impact occured during my early teens when i first came in contact with this budding technology called the internet.  <br/>
+My passion for technology started at a young age as I was known for taking things apart and wanting to create.
+However, the true possibility of technology's impact occurred during my early teens when I first came in contact with this budding technology called the Internet.  <br/>
-I credit the internet with changing the trajectory of my life and i have been fortunate enought to see it's growth and the impact it has on the world.
-It expanded my world view, and opened my future to possibilities that were previous unimaginable <br/>
+I credit the internet with changing the trajectory of my life and i have been fortunate enough to see its growth and the impact it has on the world.
+It expanded my world view and opened my future to possibilities that were previously unimaginable. <br/>
-Currently, I reside in the beautiful Hudson Valley, with my husband, my daughter, our two adorable dogs and one grumpy but spoiled cat.
-I am an Sr. IT Support Administration at Dutchess Community College, where i manage the Student-staffed helpdesk and mentor the students as they start their journey into their technology careers.  <br/>
+Currently, I reside in the beautiful Hudson Valley with my husband, my daughter, our two adorable dogs and one grumpy but spoiled cat.
+I am a Sr. IT Support Administration at Dutchess Community College, where i manage the student-staffed helpdesk and mentor the students as they start their journey into their technology careers.  <br/>
 <br/>

 More About Me